Musée de l'Air et de l'Espace at Le Bourget, a unique place that puts stars in your eyes

 On site, visitors of all ages are pampered.
 Toddlers can take advantage of the Cocoon, an area equipped with changing tables, a breastfeeding area and adapted games for quiet time.
 Older children can enjoy lunch at the L'Hélice café-restaurant, which offers a sweet and savoury menu featuring local, seasonal produce.
 And don't forget to visit the souvenir store before you leave!

-Musée de l'air et de l'espaceMusée de l'air et de l'espaceMusée de l'air et de l'espaceMusée de l'air et de l'espace Flight: discover the secrets of flight in an exhibition at the Musée de l'Air et de l'Espace (93)
+Musée de l'air et de l'espaceMusée de l'air et de l'espaceMusée de l'air et de l'espaceMusée de l'air et de l'espace Cercle Festival 2026 at the Musée de l'Air et de l'Espace in Le Bourget: the full program by day

-Visuels musée et monument musée air espaceVisuels musée et monument musée air espaceVisuels musée et monument musée air espaceVisuels musée et monument musée air espace Murder party at the Musée de l'Air et de l'Espace: mystery, goose bumps and laughter
+Visuels musée et monument musée air espaceVisuels musée et monument musée air espaceVisuels musée et monument musée air espaceVisuels musée et monument musée air espace Small steps on the Moon: an exhibition for young astronauts at the Musée de l'Air et de l'Espace

 Practical information